cheminfo/nmrium-docs/docs/15_quickstart/15-quickstart.md

 ## 7. Processing of raw data (currently only 1D)

 NMRium offers the possibility to perform a Fourier transformation (FT) on the raw data of one-dimensional NMR spectra.
-To process an FID, open the FID by dragging it into the **Drag and drop here** box (Chapter 2).
+To process an FID, open the FID by dragging it into the **Drag and drop here** box ([section 2](#2-open-spectra)).

 ![](./img/04.png)